Understanding Einstein’s Special Relativity Physics

 An artistic depiction of a cosmic vortex linking time and space with stars and grids.

-Here is a more sober version of a light cone image.
+Here is a more sober version with Cartesian grid lines of a light cone image.

 Visualiation of future and past light cones around an event at the origin.